-With the holiday season just around the corner, many people will make their annual donations to charitable organizations.
-Charitable giving is incredibly important for T1D where nearly 50% of all research funding relies on public generosity.
+With the holiday season just around the corner, many people will be making annual donations to charitable organizations.
+Charitable giving is incredibly important for T1D and accounts for nearly 50 percent of all research funding.

 One of the most common and important questions that prospective donors ask is: "How do I make sure that my charitable donation is being used to make a genuine impact?”
-In this article, we share a disciplined approach that will increase the impact of any gift for T1D.
+In this article, we share a disciplined strategy that helps to increase the impact of any charitable gift.

 The 4S's of good giving approach is thoughtful, strategic, and specific.
 It is also straightforward, easy to implement, and will help ensure that your generosity is used in the way you want it to be used.